chadhs/medwrangler/README.md

 **MedWrangler** is a cloud-native medication tracking application built with React frontend and AWS serverless backend using SST (Serverless Stack Toolkit).

+See a **live demo** in production here: WebsiteURL: https://d5vpzct3nl0o.cloudfront.net

 ### Architecture Overview

 - **Frontend**: React 18 + TypeScript + Vite (SPA deployed to CloudFront)